George Motz

-George Motz is an American television personality, burger flipper, author and filmmaker.
+George Motz is an American television personality, author and filmmaker.
 Motz directed the 2004 documentary film Hamburger America and has written books detailing the history of the hamburger in the United States.
 He hosted the Travel Channel show Burger Land from 2012 to 2013.
 He is a contributor for First We Feast with a series titled Burger Scholar Sessions.
-He is also the owner and head chef of Hamburger America, a luncheonette-style restaurant in SoHo, Manhattan.
+He is also the owner and head chef of Hamburger America in SoHo, Manhattan.

 Career

 Motz worked as a Director of Photography for WNET in New York.
 For his work he was a recipient of three Emmy Awards (one in 2000 and two in 2006).

 Motz taught a single session New York University course about hamburgers in the fall of 2005.

 In 2007, Motz founded The Food Film Festival based in New York City.
 The festival is held annually in New York City, Chicago, and Charleston.

-In 2011, the festival had 160 entries and curated them to 28.

 In November 2023, Motz opened Hamburger America, a luncheonette-style hamburger restaurant in New York's SoHo neighborhood.